App Install Platform — 2015-2016

 SweetLabs’ relationship with device manufacturers like Lenovo and Huawei put us in a unique position to help their ecosystem.
 We built an OOBE/Onboarding flow that allowed consumers to choose which apps they wanted when they turned their phone on for the first time.
 We also built a management console that gave the OEMs control over the app catalog to define which apps went to which device in each country.

-The team for this project was quite large.
-We had a few Product Managers, two Android developers, and a crew of front and back-end engineers.
-I owned the product design, prototyping and user testing—working closely with the whole team.
+I owned the product design, prototyping and user testing, working closely with the engineering team.
 I also worked with the sales team to create prototypes they used to sell the service to manufacturers around the world.

 App suggestion and installation flow